awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

 }
 ```

-The key value pairs specified as options in the `logConfiguration` object are used to generate the Fluentd or Fluent Bit output configuration\.
+The key\-value pairs specified as options in the `logConfiguration` object are used to generate the Fluentd or Fluent Bit output configuration\.
 The following is a code example from a Fluent Bit output definition\.

 ```
 [OUTPUT]